edgar971/personal-blog/src/pages/lumen-basic-auth/index.md

 ---
-title: "Basic Authentication with Lumen"
+title: 'Basic Authentication with Lumen'
-date: "2016-02-02"
+date: '2016-02-02'
-path: "/2016/02/02/basic-authentication-with-lumen-2"
+path: '/2016/02/02/basic-authentication-with-lumen-2'
 ---

 #### The Problem

 The other day I was trying to create a simple admin page without having to rely on a database and all of the other stuff.
 I knew how to do it with with an `.htaccess` file but since I was using Lumen it wasn't quite going to work.
 I have to admit that I'm new to the Laravel/Lumen but so far I've come to really like it and I enjoy working with it.
 The solution I come up with is using Middleware.

 #### The Solution

 The first thing we need to do is to uncomment the following lines inside the `bootstrap/app.php` file.

 ```
 //Uncomment